seriema/retro-cloud/README.md

         * `docker/compose/run_tests.sh`
         * `docker-compose -f docker-compose.test.yml up`
 * Docker Hub
-    * `docker-build.sh` to build a production Docker image.
-    * `docker-push.sh` to push the built production Docker image to Docker Hub.
+    * `publish-arm.sh` to build and push an ARM image of the master branch to Docker Hub as `seriema/retro-cloud:latest-arm32v7`.
+The AMD image is built by Docker Hub automated builds as `seriema/retro-cloud:latest-amd64`.
-    * `docker-run.sh` runs the latest local production Docker image.
-Useful to verify the image before pushing it.
 * Circle CI
     * `build-all-commits.sh` to queue a build for every commit between current branch and develop.
 Meant to be used before creating a PR or merging to develop so that each commit is validated.